- CHAPTER FIFTEEN – DANGER -

 The young tanuki kept hold a moment longer.
 "Ren says you're the kindest human he's ever met," she gushed, finally letting go.
 "He says you were born to be an Ouja."

 Kagome smiled down at the little girl, feeling the now familiar glow of acceptance at the koumori's second-hand words.
 "Maybe so," she offered out her palm.
-"But if that's the case, than it's my job to get you back to Shippo."
+"But if that's the case, then it's my job to get you back to Shippo."

 Tika's face fell.
 "Oh," she took the young woman's hand glumly.
 "Are you sure?"